 English as a Second Language

-PPCC's English as a Second Language (ESL) is a semi-intensive language program based in Colorado Springs designed to meet the needs of those individuals who could use assistance with English language learning in order to achieve their academic, workplace, and personal goals.
+PPCC's English as a Second Language (ESL) is a semi-intensive language program based at our Centennial Campus in Colorado Springs designed to meet the needs of those individuals who could use assistance with English language learning in order to achieve their academic, workplace, and personal goals.

 Who should enroll